seydoudia/portfolio_optimization/README.md

 Building S&P500 portfolios with and without carbon footprint penalization.

 In this project, we analyze different asset management strategies as well as KPIs to compare them.
-The project simulates investment strategies througout a duration of 20 year with the following models :
+The project simulates investment strategies througout a duration of 20 years with the following models :
 - EW : equally weighted
 - GMW : global minimum variance
 - MAXDECOR : max decorrelation